Mahdi-Kriaa/Faulty_Water_Pump_Detection/README.md

 We will employ various data preprocessing techniques to handle missing values and categorical variables.
 We will explore different machine learning models, including random forests and gradient boosting, to predict the operational status of the pumps.
 Model performance will be evaluated based on accuracy, precision, recall, and F1 score.

-### Exploratory Data Analysis
+## Exploratory Data Analysis

+### Explanatory Visuals

-During the exploratory phase the following plots were visualised:
+The exploratory visuals include the following plots:

     - a boxplot and histogram was visualized for each numeric column.
     - an histogram was visualized for each categorical column.